 [arbitrator-node ~] # pcs booth start [arbitrator-node ~] # pcs booth enable

-Configure Booth to run as a cluster resource on both cluster sites.
+Configure Booth to run as a cluster resource on both cluster sites, using the floating IP addresses assigned to each cluster.
 This creates a resource group with

 booth-serviceas members of that group.